Split

 Steps

-- Click the Split button in the Feature Editing group's Gallery control under the Features tab to initiate splitting.
+- Click the Split button in the Feature Editing group under the Features tab to initiate the operation.

-- When splitting at intersection points of multiple objects, use the Select the object that you want to break dialog to choose target objects.
-Selected objects will be highlighted in map view.
+- When splitting at multi-object intersections, select target objects through the Select the object that you want to break dialog.
+Checked objects highlight in the map.

-The Split function is unavailable for parametric objects (e.g., arcs, three-point arcs, splines).
-Parametric objects may exist in CAD datasets.
+The split function is unavailable for parametric objects (e.g., arcs, three-point arcs, splines).
+Parametric objects exist in CAD datasets.